thoughtbot/constable/README.md

 ## Viewing Sent Emails

-You can view sent emails in develpoment by going to `localhost:4000/sent_emails`
+You can view sent emails in development by going to `localhost:4000/sent_emails`

 ## Testing